nuts-foundation/nuts-auth-js/README.md

-# nuts-auth-js
+# @nuts-foundation/auth

-An easy to use client js library to authenticate a user with nuts-auth
+An easy to use client js library to authenticate a user with nuts-auth.

+It connects to the auth server, polls for status, updates the UI and forwards the user to a given URL at success.

 ## Install
 ```